1600 (19th November)

 1648 (6th December)

-Colonel Thomas Price forcibly removed all members of Parliament that did not support the army and Cromwell.
+Colonel Thomas Pride forcibly removed all members of Parliament that did not support the army and Cromwell.

-Charles was moved to Hurst Castle and then to Windsor Castle
+King Charles I was moved to Hurst Castle and then to Windsor Castle

 1649 (6th January)